Functional Regression on Manifold with Contamination: Estimation of Functional Regression on Manifold

-One technical issue with the estimate (\ref{eq:original-LLE-ond-dim}) is the nonexistence of unconditional mean squared error (MSE, i.e., the expected squared $\ltwo$ discrepancy), as the denominator in (\ref{eq:original-LLE-ond-dim}) is zero with a positive probability for finite sample.
-This can be overcome by ridging, as used by \citet{Fan1993} and discussed in more details by \citet{Seifert1996} and \citet{Hall1997}.
-We thus use a ridged local linear estimate for $X_{i}(t)$
+The estimate $\hat{b}_1$ does not have a finite mean squared error, as its denominator is zero with a positive probability for a finite sample.
+To overcome this issue, we adopt the technique of ridging \citep{Fan1993,Seifert1996,Hall1997} to estimate $X_i(t)$ by the following ridged local linear estimate